 Name Present subscription based content Summary SP wants to present to the Subscriber a list of (eligible) content to choose from to view online.
 Pre-Conditions Subscriber is authenticated.
 Trigger Subscriber visits the SP's portal and completes the authentication process.
 Terminates Customer closes session at SP's web portal.

-Name Present subscription based content Main Steps 1.
-Subscriber navigates to SP's web portal.
-2. Subscriber completes the authentication process.
-3. SP now needs to present (eligible) content to the Subscriber.
-4. If no attributes are included in the Authentication response, SP will issue an attribute query to the AzP.
-5. AzP responds with values to the requested attributes.
-6. SP will use the attribute values to determine which content is eligible to the Subscriber and presents that content.
+Main Steps Subscriber navigates to SP's web portal.
+Subscriber completes the authentication process.
+SP now needs to present (eligible) content to the Subscriber.
+If no attributes are included in the Authentication response, SP will issue an attribute query to the AzP.
+AzP responds with values to the requested attributes.
+SP will use the attribute values to determine which content is eligible to the Subscriber and presents that content.
 Post-Conditions Subscriber is presented only with content that satisfies his/her subscription and other configuration attributes.

 Name Authorize a particular content for viewing online Summary SP wants to know if the subscriber is authorized to view a particular content.
 Pre-Conditions Subscriber is authenticated, and presented content to view online.
 Trigger Subscriber selects a content to start watching online.
 Terminates Subscriber is either allowed or denied the content.
-Main Steps 1.
-Subscriber navigates to SP's web portal.
-2. Subscriber completes the authentication process.
-3. SP presents eligible content to the Subscriber (earlier use case).
-4. Subscriber selects a particular content to start watching online.
-5. SP queries the AzP to verify if this Subscriber can watch this particular content.
-6. AzP responds with a permit or deny decision.
+Main Steps Subscriber navigates to SP's web portal.
+Subscriber completes the authentication process.
+SP presents eligible content to the Subscriber (earlier use case).
+Subscriber selects a particular content to start watching online.
+SP queries the AzP to verify if this Subscriber can watch this particular content.
+AzP responds with a permit or deny decision.
 Post-Conditions Subscriber is either permitted to watch the content or denied access.